apostolp/yiinfinite-scroll/README.md

 - donetext: The text to be displayed when all the pages had been loaded
 - pages:  The CPagination object
 - errorHandler: Javascrit function that is called when the ajax errors or 404s.
+- loadingImg: loading image
+- jsCalback: optional callback when new content is successfully loaded in.

+Changes 3/3/2012:

+- add new parametr loadingImg
+- add new parametr jsCalback